Autism Awareness Month

 As the mom of an Asperger’s child, I wouldn’t have had his education provided to him in any other way!

-Do you Have a Child on the Autism Spectrum?
+Want to Homeschool a Child on the Autism Spectrum?

 Whichever style you choose, you must also consider what will work best for your child.
 Some Spectrum kids don’t deal with change very well, so you may not have the ability to change curriculum programs midway through the year like parents of other children.
 This is something important to keep in mind as you choose your program for the year.

-Decide which method will best suit you and your child, find a support group of other parents who are homeschooling children with special needs, organize your day in a way that benefits the whole family, and take the plunge!
+Decide which method will best suit you and your child, find a homeschool support group of other parents who are homeschooling children with special needs, organize your day in a way that benefits the whole family, and take the plunge!
 Most of all, enjoy this new journey because the memories are going to last a lifetime.
 My Asperger’s son homeschooled all the way through and it was one of the best decisions we ever made.